Sell your house at the wrong time and the consequences of that careless decision will haunt you down the road.

 3. Making ends meet every month feels like a stretch.

 Your mortgage is just one expense of homeownership.
-Property taxes, home insurance, private mortgage insurance (typically between 0.50% and 1.2% of your loan amount), utilities, household maintenance, lawn care and other fees can strain your finances.
+Property taxes, home insurance, private mortgage insurance (typically between 0.50% and 1.% of your loan amount), utilities, household maintenance, lawn care and other fees can strain your finances.
+According to an analysis from GoBankingRates, these costs can add up to $1,200 per month — or $14,448 annually.

 And that’s not considering maintenance costs that arise from a leaky roof, faulty AC unit, or broken appliance.
 It’s advisable to set aside 1%-3% of your home’s purchase price each year in a separate savings account specifically for such maintenance and repairs.